 Pg&e’s recommended hearing schedule would result in a final commission decision on all dwr revenue requirement issues by july 19, 2001.

 PG&E believes that the Commission can conduct hearings and obtain a full factual record on the remaining DWR revenue requirement allocation and rate design issues on an expedited but fair and open basis.
 Since this proceeding will not involve issues regarding the reasonableness of DWR’s revenue requirement, but only revenue allocation and rate design issues, the proceeding can move forward primarily on the basis of expert rate design and cost forecasting testimony.
-Under this expedited schedule, the Commission would be able to issue a final decision on all DWR revenue requirement issues by July 19, 2001.
+Under this expedited schedule, the Commission would be able to issue a final decision on all DWR revenue requirement issues by July 26, 2001, in conjunction with its consideration of the revenue requirements for utility retained generation costs pursuant to the “Chief Administrative Law Judge’s Ruling,” dated June 15, 2001.
 PG&E is ready, willing and able to assist in this effort by presenting testimony, providing witnesses, and completing discovery and cross-examination on DWR’s revenue requirement and rate design on a very streamlined basis over the next three weeks.
 Given the familiarity of most interested parties with the provisions of AB 1X and the Commission’s prior CPA proceedings, PG&E believes other parties would be able to adhere to this schedule as well.

 Here is the schedule PG&E would recommend that the Commission follow:

-Pre-hearing Conference June 21, 2001

-Scoping Memo June 25, 2000

 DWR Testimony June 27, 2000

-Intervenor and Utility Testimony June 29, 2001
+Intervenor and Utility Testimony July 2, 2001

-DWR Rebuttal Testimony July 2, 2001
+Prehearing Conference………………………………July 5, 2001

-Hearings July 3, 5- 6, 2001
+Hearings July 9- 13, 2001

-Concurrent Briefs July 10, 2001
+Concurrent Briefs July 16, 2001